For an initial consultation, call us now on 0300 131 6767

 Resisting removal

-If you are faced with removal from the UK then you must resist it by applying for leave to remain in the UK.
-You can access quite a few different application options but most will focus on your family relationships in the UK or your private life.
-Once you have made the application, you cannot be removed until that application is decided by both the Home Office and the Immigration Tribunal.
+If you are faced with removal from the UK, then you normally first apply for permission to remain in the UK.
+You can access quite a few different application options, but most will focus on your family relationships in the UK or your private life.
+Showing that you have a private and family life in the UK can be enough to resist a removal order in some cases.

 Resisting deportation